---

 ### Connect your dashboard to your Tinybird API

-You'll need to write a function to fetch data from Tinybird.
-Note that for the sake of brevity, this snippet hardcodes the dates and uses the default limit in the Tinybird API.
-You could set up a Tremor datepicker and/or number input if you wanted to dynamically update the dashboard components from within the UI.
+Write a function to fetch data from Tinybird.
+For brevity, this snippet hardcodes the dates and uses the default limit in the Tinybird API.
+You could set up a Tremor datepicker, number input, or both to dynamically update the dashboard components from the UI.

 export default function Dashboard() {